On profinite rigidity amongst free-by-cyclic groups I: the generic case: Introduction

 Free-by-cyclic groups form a well-studied class which has been shown to exhibit many key properties; these include residual finiteness \cite{Baumslag1971}, quadratic isoperimetric inequality \cite{BridsonGroves2010}, and the property of being large \cite{Button2013}.
 Further, it is known that hyperbolic free-by-cyclic groups are cubulable \cite{HagenWise2015} and thus virtually compact special in the sense of Haglund--Wise \cite{HaglundWise2008}, and more generally that all free-by-cyclic groups which do not virtually split as a direct product admit non-elementary acylindrical actions on hyperbolic spaces \cite{GenevoisHorbez2021}.
 Despite this, there are still many open questions in this area, most notably on the subject of rigidity, even when one considers only rigidity amongst the class of free-by-cyclic groups.

 Our goal in writing this paper is to investigate profinite rigidity amongst free-by-cyclic groups.
+The study of profinite invariants of free-by-cyclic groups saw its inception in the work of Bridson--Reid \cite{BridsonReid2020}.
+Although the aim of their work was to prove results about fibred knot complements, their methods apply more generally and are later used by Bridson--Reid--Wilton \cite{BridsonReidWilton2017} to show profinite rigidity amongst the groups of the form $F_2 \rtimes \Z$.

-Although we draw inspiration from the results in the $3$-manifold setting, the problem for free-by-cyclic groups is significantly subtler.
+Whilst we draw inspiration from the results in the $3$-manifold setting, the problem for free-by-cyclic groups is significantly more subtle.
 This stems in part from the lack of a sufficient $\mathrm{Out}(F_n)$-analogue of the Nielsen--Thurston decomposition for homeomorphisms of finite-type surfaces.
 One artefact of this is that we frequently have to restrict our attention to the class of \emph{irreducible} free-by-cyclic groups, that is free-by-cyclic groups which admit irreducible monodromy.
 Recall that an outer automorphism $\Phi \in \mathrm{Out}(F_n)$ is \emph{irreducible} if there does not exist a free splitting \mbox{$F_n=A_1 \ast \ldots \ast A_k \ast B$,} where $A_1 \ast \ldots \ast A_k$ is non-trivial, and such that $\Phi$ permutes the conjugacy classes of the factors $A_i$.
 By the work of Mutanguha \cite{Mutanguha2021}, for any two realisations of $G$ as a free-by-cyclic group, $G \cong F_n \rtimes_{\Phi} \Z \cong F_m \rtimes_{\Psi} \Z$, the monodromy $\Phi$ is irreducible if and only if $\Psi$ is.

 Our first result is analogous to Liu's theorem with the additional hypotheses that $b_1(G)=1$ and restricting to the class of irreducible free-by-cyclic groups.
 The first hypothesis is due to the fact that we do not have a method to establish $\widehat{\Z}$-regularity (see \Cref{sec:regularity} for a definition) without an analogous result to the main theorems in \cite{FriedlVidussi2008,FriedlVidussi2011annals} --- this is one of the main technical steps in Jaikin-Zapirain's and Liu's results.
 The second hypothesis arises since, although we can show that hyperbolicity of free-by-cyclic groups is a profinite invariant, we are currently unable to show the same holds true for irreducibility.